RiverMagnetic/first-rails-api-project/README.md

 I decided to go with something simple for my first full-stack project, in order to balance trying to get this done in under a week with my other commitments.
 Luckily, simplcity doesn't have to mean boring, and can actually be a fun starting place from which to continue exploring and building!

-I began by creating a schedule, and then writing user stories that matched the requirements and my ideas for a first iteration.
+I began by creating a schedule, and then writing user stories that matched the project requirements and my ideas for a first iteration.
 You can see both of these on the Trello board I made for this project: https://trello.com/b/sqkzgniO/list-project

 I created an ERD which I will link to in this README soon.